Sombrechip88244/tempura.nvim/README.md

 Create a new buffer with the recipe in Markdown format.

-Save the file to your Neovim data directory (~/.local/share/nvim/tempura_recipes/).
+Save the file to your tempura recipies directory (~/.tempura-recipies/).

 2. Convert Units